ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	\- ==lets you run Microsoft Active Directory (AD) as a managed service==.
 	\- is powered by Windows Server 2012 R2.
 	\- ==it is created as a highly available pair of domain controllers connected to your VPC.
 The domain controllers run in different AZ== in a region of your choice.
+**AWS Secrets Manager**
+	 used to store passwords
+	to rotate credentials for Oracle, Microsoft SQL Server, or MariaDB databases hosted on Amazon RDS automatically

 **<u>==Questions to review:==</u>**